aginasb2109/Keeper-App/README.md

-# dKeeper
+# Keeper App

-**dKeeper** is a decentralized note-keeping application inspired by Google Keep.
+**Keeper App** is a decentralized note-keeping application inspired by Google Keep.
 Built using the **Internet Computer** framework, it leverages decentralized technologies to store and manage notes securely on the blockchain.
 With **dKeeper**, users can manage their personal notes without relying on traditional cloud services, giving them full control over their data.

 ---